Skip to content

 prosekit/pm/model

-Re-exported from prosemirror-model.
+Re-exports from prosemirror-model.

 Instances of this class represent a match state of a node type’s content expression, and can be used to find out whether further content matches here, and whether a given position is a valid end of the node.